-- Remove the BB 1297 from the CPU following the removal directions below. - 2 Carefully remove the old battery using a small screwdriver.
-Push the battery out from under the clip. - Install a new CR1025 replacement battery with the positive side of the battery on top and the negative side next to the printed wiring board. - Re-install the BB 1297 battery board following the installation directions on below.
+- 1. Remove the BB 1297 from the CPU following the removal directions below. - 2.
+Carefully remove the old battery using a small screwdriver.
+Push the battery out from under the clip. - 3.
+Install the new CR1025 replacement battery with the positive side of the battery on top and the negative side next to the printed wiring board. - 4.
+Re-install the BB 1297 battery board following the installation directions below.